 8.4 / 10

-“Marriage of Figaro” operates with a bifurcated structure, the first half concerning itself with the Sterling Cooper office and the second taking place at young Sally Draper’s birthday party.
+“Marriage of Figaro” operates within a bifurcated structure, the first half concerning itself with the Sterling Cooper office and the second taking place at young Sally Draper’s birthday party.
 Most of the enjoyment from the pilot came from watching Don dominate his job as an advertising executive.
 On the contrary, the second episode felt dragged down by the focus on domestic life.
 Mad Men‘s third episode combines both elements in such a distinct way that it creates a dreamlike quality, as if the entire day is slowly floating past.